 4. Credibility Capital

 For a short-term business loan and business line of credit, borrowers must have 600+ personal credit score, 1+ year in business, and $75,000+ annual revenue.
 You can borrow up to $250,000 for both.
-For invoice/ accounts receivable factoring, borrowers must have 540+ personal credit score, and 1+ year in business, with no requirement for annual revenue.
+For invoice/ accounts receivable factoring, borrowers must have 540+ personal credit scores and 1+ years in business, with no annual revenue requirement.
 You can borrow up to 90% of invoices and 80% to 90% of government contracts.